pymc-devs/pymc-examples/examples/variational_inference/bayesian_neural_network_advi.myst.md

 - This notebook was originally authored as a [blog post](https://twiecki.github.io/blog/2016/06/01/bayesian-deep-learning/) by Thomas Wiecki in 2016
 - Updated by Chris Fonnesbeck for PyMC v4 in 2022
+- Updated by Oriol Abril-Pla and Earl Bellinger in 2023

 ## Watermark